Devolution

 See allLocal and devolved elections 2026

-On Thursday 7 May, voters across Scotland, Wales and England head to the polls in a major set of local and devolved elections.
-The IfG will be following the campaigns, explaining why these elections matter and analysing the results.
+On Thursday 7 May, voters across Scotland, Wales and England headed to the polls in a major set of local and devolved elections.
+The IfG followed the campaigns, explaining why these elections matter and analysing the results.

 Explore our work